Heal Yourself at Home

 Increase NO presence in vaginal capillaries to increase blood flow

-The main factors involved in eNOS activity (the enzyme promoting nitric oxide (NO) production and increased blood flow) include estrogens (Estriol or estradiol), phyto-estrogens in soy products / flaxseed, testosterone, some medicines, vitamins and supplements, niacin (B3), calcium, ginseng, and ACE inhibitors (ACE-i).
+The main factors involved in eNOS activity (the enzyme promoting nitric oxide (NO) production and increased blood flow) include estrogens (Estriol or estradiol), phyto-estrogens in flaxseed / soy products, testosterone, some medicines, vitamins and supplements, niacin (B3), calcium, ginseng, and ACE inhibitors (ACE-i).

 Probiotics

-Take orally or topically to support the vaginal microbiome via the gut microbiome.
-Probiotics are usually freeze-dried and lactic acid species such as Lactobacillus are generally susceptoble to temperatures above 50C (122F).
+Probiotics can be taken orally to support the vaginal microbiome via the gut microbiome.
+Probiotics are usually freeze-dried and lactic acid species such as Lactobacillus are generally susceptible to temperatures above 50C (122F).
 Study link

 References